EaylZwigembom/CS50-Notes/Week 4 - Memory/Concepts/Memory.md

 Notice that `cs50.h` is removed.
 A string is implemented as a `char *`.
 You can imagine how a string, as a data type, is created.
-Last week, we learned how to create your own data type as a struct.
+Last week, we learned how to create your own data type as a struct ([[Structs]]).
 The cs50 library includes a struct as follows: `typedef char *string` This struct, when using the cs50 library, allows one to use a custom data type called `string`.

+for another example let's say you always get confused by the int keyword.
+So you want to create a variable that acts like an int but with a more user friendly name.
+So you can do that as follows:`typedef int integer`